-Bounce Rate: The better tailored and personalised your landing pages are to your target audience; the less likely users will exit or bounce immediately.
+Engagement Rate: The better tailored and personalised your landing pages are to your target audience; the less likely users will exit immediately.
 Directing traffic to a general website page instead of a highly relevant and targeted one, will most likely result in you paying more for clicks and generate fewer conversions.

 Ad Position: Google is designed to take notice when people find your landing pages more relevant and attractive than others.
 The longer users stay on your landing page after clicking an ad, the more likely your ad will retain a higher position and result in more traffic.